robert-mccarthy-ca/modern-druid/README.md

 If we can prove this model works, carbon markets will reward it, farmers will copy it, and no one will be able to justify spraying poisons on monocrops ever again.

-And on a personal note, if I can make a comfortable living running fancy bonfires and growing ecosystems, I'm good, I don't need the other hassles.
-I just have to make carbon farming a thing in order to do that.
+And on a personal note, if I can make a comfortable living gardening like a boss at scale and having fancy bonfires, I'm good, I don't need the other hassles.
+I just have to make carbon farming a thing first in order to do that.

 ---

 ## ⏳ Why 2030?

-I’ve picked **2030** as the deadline because that’s about when I expect we hit the next wall:
+I’ve picked **2030** as my target deadline because that’s about when I expect we hit the next wall:
 - **2°C warming**
 - **A Blue Ocean Arctic event**
 - **Mass-casualty heat waves**